anandsushant/bolt/README.md

-# blitz
+# bolt
-A lightweight trading system simulator focused on high-frequency data reception and low-latency data processing using C++.
+A lightweight trading system focused on low-latency data processing, data reception using C++.